Jimexist/Jimexist.github.io/_posts/2016-07-12-evaluating-hive-and-presto-in-amazon-emr.markdown

   - Hive: 81 seconds
   - Presto: 11 seconds

-The time-run data collected here is not comprehensive nor systematic, so please don't take them for series benchmarks.
+The time-run data collected here is not comprehensive nor systematic, so please don't take them for serious benchmarks.
 But they do give a hint about how much faster Presto can be compared to Hive.

 ## Conclusion